"What do you consider to be your biggest weakness?" – the dreaded question that everyone hopes to avoid in a job interview!

 Another issue you can face when answering this question is when you reveal a weakness that can hinder your job performance.
 For example, by saying: ‘I really struggle to get up for work in the morning and I’m often 5–10 minutes late’, you’re only highlighting your poor time management skills.
 As a result, this will make hiring managers question your ability to perform well on the job.

-Although you will naturally be nervous during your interview, it’s essential that you prepare answers to common interview questions such as ‘what are your weaknesses?’ in advance.
+Naturally, you may feel nervous during your interview.
+To cope, it’s essential that you prepare answers to common interview questions in advance.
 It will help you be more confident and prepared, as well as ensure that you present yourself in the best possible light.
+When it comes to answering this particular question, always remember the following:

 Have you had difficulties answering this question before?
 Join the conversation below and let us know about your personal experiences!